shivakomat/Scala-Abstracted-Database-Interface/README.md

 #### DBManager.scala

-Provides basic funtionality to communicate with the database, currently this file is set soley tested to work with Postgresql only, later I will be try to add.
+Provides basic funtionality to communicate with the database.

 ###### getSchema(tablename:String):DBTableDef
 table definition schema of any table from the database by passing the table name in lowercase NOT uppercase